kreuzwerker/DKT.flows-engine/README.md

 ## Development

 Lambdas can be written in ES6 including async functions.
-We Transform and bundle the Lambda Function with [webpack](https://webpack.github.io/) and [babel](https://babeljs.io/) using the [latest preset](https://babeljs.io/docs/plugins/preset-latest/).
+We Transform and bundle the Lambda Function with [webpack](https://webpack.github.io/) and [babel](https://babeljs.io/) using the [env preset](https://babeljs.io/docs/plugins/preset-env/).
+See the `.babelrc` file for details.
-Tools and Scripts written to handle the lambda functions (such as the deployment scripts etc.) should be written for Node v7.
+Tools and Scripts written to handle the lambda functions (such as the deployment scripts etc.) should be written for Node 6.9.2.
+Check the [compat-table](https://kangax.github.io/compat-table/es6/) for more details about which ES6/ES7 features are supported or not.

 #### Styleguide